joos-too/Pokemon-Soullink-Tracker/README.md

 ### 1. Local development (with Firebase Emulators)

 Use the provided .env.example as your base and copy it to .env.
-Then edit .env as needed (all values have sensible defaults for emulator use):
+Edit .env if needed (all values have sensible defaults for emulator use).

 ```
 VITE_FIREBASE_PROJECT_ID=soullink-tracker-d6d9a